 - F-1 Student Transfer Form: Provide this form to your former school, which gives permission to transfer your F-1 SEVIS record to the CSI.

 - NEW Supplies for your room away from home

-Theses links are for your reference only.
-Since new international students must check-in and attend a mandatory orientation program prior to the official move-in date with Dolphin Cove Student Housing, arrangements can be made for an earlier move-in date with Housing for additional cost.
+These links are for your reference only.
+New international students must check-in and attend a mandatory orientation program prior to the official move-in date with Dolphin Cove Student Housing.
+Arrangements can be made for an earlier move-in date with Housing for an additional cost.
 Please check with an advisor at The Center for Global Engagement if you wish to request this service.
 Rooms are always subject to availability.

 For Current Students

 Every semester we hold workshops on many of the topics below.
 Follow our social media for current workshop schedule.